Skip to main content

 APRON SPACE

 The approach leading up to a bay door, known as the Apron Space, is an area necessary for trucks maneuvering into position at the loading dock opening.
 When planning this extension of your dock recognizing the needs of current and future potential freight is fundamental to the long term viability of the facility.
-Factors to consider are the direction of traffic flow, total vehicle lengths received, and materials used for the landing and leading up to the dock.
+Factors to consider are the direction of traffic flow, total vehicle lengths received, materials used for the landing and leading up to the dock, and integration of EV charging or AGV paths.

-Keep in mind that a dock receiving box trucks and trailer jockey trucks today may not be using these in later years.
-Always consider long term construction in order to avoid costs in later years.
+Docks serving box trucks and trailer jockey trucks today may not be using these in later years.
+Always consider long term construction in order to avoid costs in the future.

 DOCK APPROACH